 Of course, release stabilization is not the only reason why having each commit be one logical change is desirable.
 Psychologically, a semantically unified commit is easier to review, and easier to revert if necessary (in some version control systems, reversion is really a special kind of merge anyway).
 A little up-front discipline on each developer's part can save the project a lot of headache later.

-It is crucial, of course, to never present any individual decision as written in stone.
+It is crucial, of course, to never present any individual suggestion or decision as written in stone.
 In the comments associated with each assignment of a ticket to a specific future release, invite discussion, dissent, and be genuinely willing to be persuaded whenever possible.
-Never exercise control merely for the sake of exercising control: the more deeply others feel they can participate in the release planning process (see the section called “Share Management Tasks as Well as Technical Tasks”), the easier it will be to persuade them to share your priorities on the issues that really count for you.
+Never exercise control merely for the sake of exercising control: the more deeply others feel they can participate in the release planning process (see the section called “Share Management Tasks as Well as Technical Tasks”), the easier it will be to persuade them to share your priorities on the issues that really matter for you.